sneha92288/sneha92288-git-first-demo/README.md

-# Welcome to Valaxy git Demo
+# Welcome to Myfirst git Demo

 ## Things needed to create a repo